LVLPWA Camp Out

-The camp out begins at Noon on Friday, September 20, 2013 and ends at Noon on Sunday, September 22, 2013.
+The camp out begins at Noon on Friday, May 13, 2016 and ends at Noon on Sunday, May 15, 2016.
 Volunteers who arrive on Thursday are expected to pitch in and help get the campground ready.
 Volunteers who stay late Sunday are expected to help clean up the campground after the camp out.

 Many people are strangers at the start of the camp out but that quickly changes on its own.
 You can walk up to a couple of campers sitting at a picnic table and they are talking about what they felt like when they were diagnosed.
 Some may be sitting in front of a tent and comparing medications that they have been on over the years.

 A few campers walking down a trail may be talking about social services in their city.
 Another group may be reminiscing “the good old days”.
 It is very comforting to all that “THEY” are not alone in their struggle with HIV/AIDS but they are a part of a bigger “WE”.

 We provide all meals.
 Snacks and other foods are available all weekend for those who may want them, or may need to have them when they take medications.
 We provide nonalcoholic beverages.
 We allow BYOB, and campers must drink responsibly.

 Some campers enjoy "hosting" a cocktail party during the week-end.
 If you are interested in hosting a cocktail party during the LVL PWA Camp Out, you can find a list of proposed times on the Schedule Page.
 Any slot that says "open" is available.
 Fill out your request on the application, and we will update the schedule.

 Contact Us: firstname.lastname@example.org